Can’t Drive Kids to the Mosque? Learn Quran Online by Live Tutor on Skype!

 It is a regular allegation that Islam oppresses women.
 This is a blatant falsehood, for Islam elevates women’s status in a far nobler manner than any other religion or ideology.
 Islam gives women inheritance rights, the right to gain an education, and allows them to own property.

 In Islam, the woman is free to choose whether she wants to accept a marriage proposal.
 It is impermissible to force her into marriage.
 Since the responsibility for providing for the family lies squarely on the husband’s shoulders, Muslim women don’t have to struggle with work while raising their children.
-Their burden is thus reduced, while those who choose to work are not obliged to pay the bills with their money, as the husband is supposed to be the provider.
-Women are also permitted to ask for a divorce.
+This reduces the burden on them.
+Those women who choose to work do not have to pay the bills with their money, as the husband is the provider.
+Islam allows women to ask for a divorce.

-Both men and women are judged based on their deeds.
-All Muslims, whether male or female, are supposed to have faith in Allah’s Oneness and worship Him alone.
-Women are not discriminated against in terms of the rewards they earn for their deeds.
-Both genders will be rewarded purely in accordance with their deeds.
+Allah will judge both men and women according to their deeds.
+All Muslims, whether male or female, should have faith in Allah’s Oneness and worship Him alone.
+Islam does not discriminate against women in terms of the rewards they earn for their deeds.
+Allah will reward both genders purely in accordance with their deeds.

 Myth 3: Prophet Muhammad (PBUH) wrote the Quran